ilham-sptr/hello-discord-bot/README.md

 # How to Build a Discord Bot with Node.js

-Here is the source code for the tutorial!
+Here is the source code!

 We will set up a Discord Bot using Node.js and npm (node package manager):